ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-Securing CI/CD Pipeline: Strategies for safe and efficient software delivery - <a href="https://medium.com/outsoft-devops-digest/securing-ci-cd-pipeline-strategies-for-safe-and-efficient-software-delivery-d195815784d4" target="_blank" rel="noopener noreferrer">link</a></h3>
+Tips and Tricks to Clear the CKA Exam ☸️ - <a href="https://medium.com/@amanpathakdevops/tips-and-tricks-to-clear-the-cka-exam-️-e6c59a8ce051" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Outsoft DevOps Digest`**
+✍️ **posted by `Aman Pathak`**

-<blockquote>Get practical insights on how to secure your CI/CD pipeline effectively</blockquote>
+<blockquote>Hi guys, I hope you are doing well.
+Recently, I cleared my CKA exam with 75% marks, which means we need at least 66% to pass the exam.</blockquote>

 <h3>2.
 Life, like SaaS, Will Never Be Perfect - <a href="https://medium.com/managing-digital-products/life-like-saas-will-never-be-perfect-d1ef04b60109" target="_blank" rel="noopener noreferrer">link</a></h3>